Top Generation Tool

 The details of a particular OpenTitan variant is described in a top specific Hjson file.

-For example see top_earlgrey
+For example see top_earlgrey.

 The top specific Hjson describes how the design looks and how it should connect, for example: